tuxette/bigdatarf/README.md

 sequentially)

-The number of data chunks, 'nchunks', the number of cores, 'ncores' and the number of trees in all forests computing in the Map jobs, 'nbtrees', are all set at the beginning of the file
+The number of data chunks, 'nchunks', the number of cores, 'ncores' and the number of trees in all forests computed in the chunks, 'nbtrees', are all set at the beginning of the file

+* A random forest obtained with blbRF approach is trained in parallel with the script 'blbRF.R' (maximal number of leaves is set to 500, test error is obtained sequentially)

+The number of subsamples, 'nbsub', the number of cores, 'ncores' and the number of bootstrap samples (hence the number of trees) in all forests computed for each subsample, 'nbboot', are all set at the beginning of the file

+* A random forest obtained with moonRF approach is trained in parallel with the script 'moonRF.R' (maximal number of leaves is set to 500, test error is obtained sequentially)

+The sampling ratio for each subsamples, 'propSample', the number of cores, 'ncores' and the total number of trees in the forest, 'total_nbtrees', are all set at the beginning of the file

 ## python scripts (in directory 'RFTK')